-During this pandemic some of use are faced with trying to keep glasses from fogging up while wearing a face mask.
+During this pandemic, some of us are faced with trying to keep glasses from fogging up while wearing a face mask.
 Even if you don’t normally wear prescription glasses it’s good to protect your eyes with a pair of non-prescription sunglasses or get a cool pair of frames with non-prescription clear lenses.

 Goggles are probably better for protection, but I immediately think of the Gyrocopter pilot out of Road Warrior, so hum, that’s a hard one.